 If you normally like drinking your tea or coffee while it is bubbling hot, you might want to rethink that habit.
 If consumed while too hot, these beverages can increase your risk of esophageal cancer.
 So, be patient and wait until it cools a little.

 One safe beverage?
 When in doubt, there is always just plain old water.

 Make the choice to reduce your consumption of alcoholic and sugary drinks for a longer life.
 Then be sure to call Southwest Diagnostic Center for Molecular Imaging for regular cancer screenings and tests that can help detect any issues as soon as possible.
-You can request an appointment online, or give us a call at (214) 345-8300!
+You can request an appointment today, by giving us a call at (214) 345-8300!